PoloOnTheGo/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ### 6. Check JATOS' test page

-JATOS comes with a handy test page `http://your-domain-or-IP/jatos/test`.
-It shows some of the current configuration and system properties.
-Above all it does some tests, e.g. WebSockets connections and database connection.
-Check that all tests show an 'OK'.
+JATOS comes with a handy test page: in the browser go to `http://my-jatos-domain/jatos/admin`, then click _Tests_ and check that all tests are 'OK' (in older version the test page is under `http://my-jatos-domain/jatos/test`).

 ### 7. [Optional] Proxy and encryption